 The multi-use pathway in Grand Teton National Park opened to the public in 2009, and now has been expanded from Jenny Lake 30-some miles south back to the town of Jackson.
 These pathways link up with exisiting and future pathways in the Town of Jackson, all the way out to us here in Teton Village.
-An incredible bridge spanning the Snake River is dedicated soley as a pathway.
+An incredible bridge spanning the Snake River is dedicated solely as a pathway.

 For the earnest road biker looking to gain some serious vertical and put in big mileage, try going “Around the Block.”
-This route which takes riders on over 100 mile loop west over Teton Pass, south on Pine Creek Pass and back around north through the Snake River Canyon.
+This route which takes riders on a 100-plus mile loop west over Teton Pass, south on Pine Creek Pass and back around north through the Snake River Canyon.
 This grueling, yet beautiful ride is definitely a bucket list ride for any serious rider.